Jim Jones: Early religious and political influences

 Myrtle Kennedy, the wife of the Nazarene Church's pastor, developed a special attachment to Jones.
 She gave Jones a Bible and encouraged him to study it, teaching him to follow the holiness code of the Nazarene Church.
 As Jones grew older, he attended services at most of the churches in Lynn, often going to multiple churches each week, and he was baptized in several of them.
 Jones developed a desire to become a preacher as a child and he began to practice preaching in private.
 His mother claimed that she was disturbed when she caught him imitating the pastor of the local Apostolic Pentecostal Church and she unsuccessfully attempted to prevent him from attending the church's services.

+Although they had sympathy for Jones because of his poor circumstances, his neighbors reported that he was an unusual child who was obsessed with religion and death.
 Jones regularly visited a casket manufacturer in Lynn and held mock funerals for roadkill that he collected.
 One neighbor of the Jones family even stated that Jones killed a cat with a knife for one of these funerals.
 When he could not get any children to attend his funerals, he would perform the services alone.
 Jones claimed to have unique abilities, such as the capacity to fly.
 He once leaped off a building's roof to demonstrate his abilities to others, but he fell and broke his arm.
 He nonetheless persisted in saying he had exceptional abilities despite the fall.
 At times, he would put other children into life-threatening situations and tell them he was guided by the Angel of Death.
 Jones allegedly committed countless sacrilegious pranks in the churches he attended as a boy, according to claims he made in adult life.
 He claimed that he had stolen the Pentecostal minister's Bible and had covered Acts 2:38 with cow manure.
-He also asserted that he substituted a cup of his own urine for the holy water once at a Catholic church.
+He also asserted that he substituted a cup of his urine for the holy water once at a Catholic church.

-Although they had sympathy for Jones because of his poor circumstances, his neighbors reported that he was an unusual child who was obsessed with religion and death.
 One Jones biographer suggested that he developed his unusual interests because he found it difficult to make friends.
-Although his strange religious practices stood out the most to his neighbors, they reported that he misbehaved in more serious ways.
+Although his strange religious practices stood out the most to his neighbors, they reported that he misbehaved more seriously.
 He frequently stole candy from merchants in the town; his mother was required to pay for his thefts.
-Jones regularly used offensive profanity, commonly greeting his friends and neighbors by saying, "Good morning, you son of a bitch" or, "Hello, you dirty bastard".
-Jones's mother usually beat him with a leather belt in order to punish his misbehavior.
+Jones regularly used offensive profanity, commonly greeting his friends and neighbors by saying, "Good morning, you son of a bitch" or "Hello, you dirty bastard", similar to his mother Lynetta, who frequently swore in public and found amusement in people being offended at a woman cursing.
+Jones's mother usually beat him with a leather belt to punish his misbehavior.